 If you went to a professional hair salon, and if your extensions were adjusted properly, they are not likely to be visible at any point in time.
 For a long series of hours, your extension tracks would remain hidden if you combed and re-adjusted them in the beginning of the day.
 You can keep flaunting your extensions all day long without anyone noticing them.
 There is no chance of natural hair getting tangled with the extensions.

 The hairstyling world has progressed by leaps and bounds.
-Therefore, such tiny apprehensions should not be heeded and you should have faith in the hairstylist when getting hair extensions in salon Bethesda.
+Therefore, such tiny apprehensions should not be heeded and you should have faith in the hairstylist when getting hair extensions in salon Potomac.
 Good luck!